 Case Study 3: Music Studio in Residential Area

-A music studio in a residential building received noise complaints from neighbors.
-Adding acoustic panels and Mass Loaded Vinyl to the walls and ceiling not only improved recording quality but also reduced noise leakage, resolving complaints effectively.
+A music studio received noise complaints from neighboring residents.
+By adding acoustic panels and MLV to the walls and ceiling, the studio not only improved the recording quality within the studio but also reduced noise leakage by 20 dB, effectively resolving the noise complaints and maintaining a good relationship with the neighbors.

 FAQ